-- By learning how to use economic data from a range of sources, such as tables, charts and graphs, you will acquire the skills to make informed judgements and to communicate in a clear and concise way. - By learning how to explain and evaluate economic problems and possible solutions, you will acquire a way of thinking as an economist and develop a logical approach to thinking and reasoning. - You will engage in wider reading and be expected to take part in discussion on a variety of economic topics.
+- By learning how to use economic data from a range of sources, such as tables, charts and graphs, you will acquire the skills to make informed judgements and to communicate concisely. - By learning how to explain and evaluate economic problems and possible solutions, you will acquire a way of thinking as an economist and develop a logical approach to thinking and reasoning. - You will engage in wider reading and be expected to take part in discussion on a variety of economic topics.
 This will help you develop your verbal communication skills, as well as develop an appreciation of the wider context in which the subject sits.